msknapp/website/content/_index.md

 - resume
 ---

-Welcome to Mike Knapp's home page, where you can find notes on software engineering topics.
+Welcome to Michael "Mike" Knapp's home page, where you can find notes on software engineering topics.

 # About Me

 I am a software engineer with 13 years experience.
-I obsess too much, and am always studying things.
+I'm always studying new tech topics and learning new skills.
+Learn more in the [About Me](/about-me) page.